Does Sleep Apnea Cause Weight Gain? Here’s What You Need to Know

 Sleep Apnea Treatment Options

 If you’ve recently been diagnosed with sleep apnea and are seeing an increase in your weight, or you’re living with obesity that has caused a sleep apnea diagnosis, bariatric surgery may be the best option for you.
+Weight loss surgery for sleep apnea can help to restore your ability to have restful and restorative sleep.

 With the combined effects of significantly decreasing your body weight and alleviating your sleep apnea symptoms, weight loss surgery can positively impact your life.
 In fact, losing just 10% of your body weight has been shown to decrease your risk of developing lifelong sleep apnea by up to 25%.
 Schedule your consultation with our compassionate team of bariatric experts today.